civi-social/civi-legislation-data/readme.md

 # Getting Started

-This document provides an overview of how to get started with Windy Civi's backend repository.
+This document provides an overview of how to get started with the backend repository.

 ## Start here